 - Monitor driver behavior.
 Many fleets now use telematics, driver monitoring programs, and collision-avoidance programs to help minimize bad driving habits.
 For instance, hard braking may indicate distracted driving, which a monitoring program would detect.
 Fleets can now also take advantage of apps that help minimize distracted driving.
 These apps stop drivers from using their phone while driving.

 Remember to follow up this three-pronged approach to minimizing distracted driving with ongoing driver training.
 A one-time driver-training session won’t do the trick.

-Ivey Mechanical Implements Distracted Driving Program
+Implementing a Fleet Distracted Driving Program

-A few years ago, Ivey Mechanical Co., based in Kosciusko, Miss., saw its vehicle accidents rising.
+Ivey Mechanical Co., based in Kosciusko, Miss., saw its vehicle accidents rising.
 The company’s fleet of more than 400 vehicles includes ½- and ¾-ton pickups, ¾-ton service vans, and passenger vehicles.
 Because of the increase in accidents, the company’s CEO asked the IT department to find a way to minimize distracted driving.

 To solve the problem, the IT department educated its drivers on the dangers of distracted driving by updating its electronic use policy to include wording specific to device use while driving, including the perils of using a phone or other device while driving, as well as anything else that would require them to take their eyes off the road.
 It then implemented a distracted driving program.

 “As a tool to discourage the use of a phone other than on Bluetooth using voice commands, we use a distracted driving program, LifeSaver, to monitor compliance of our distracted driving policy,” said Luther Burrell, vice president of Administration and IT at Ivey Mechanical.